FlyinPancake/bsc-thesis/thesis/pages/abstract.typ

 #page[
     = Abstract

-    The primary objective of this thesis is to evaluate the current state of the art in the realm of virtual Kubernetes clusters, with a specific focus on vcluster.
+    The primary objective of this thesis is to evaluate the current state of the art in the realm of virtual Kubernetes clusters.
 Virtual clusters, in this context, refer to the creation of isolated Kubernetes clusters within a single Kubernetes cluster.
 This approach proves beneficial for testing purposes, establishing isolated environments for various users, and mitigating version conflicts.
+In particular, this thesis examines vcluster, a virtual Kubernetes cluster implementation.

 The initial section of the thesis comprises a comprehensive literature review covering the Kubernetes ecosystem and specifically delving into the features and capabilities of vcluster.
 This review serves as a foundation for establishing expectations related to vcluster and ensures a thorough understanding of the broader Kubernetes landscape.